 • Multiple steps to take, a process of system image backup and restore.

-EaseUS Suggestion: To safely migrate or move your Windows 10 OS to another hard drive, EaseUS partition manager software - Partition Master in Solution 1 is the best option for you.
-This method also works to migrate Windows 11 or older Windows 8/7 systems to a new disk drive.
+EaseUS Suggestion: To safely migrate or move Windows 10 system files to a new HDD or SSD, EaseUS Partition Master is your best option.
+This method also migrates Windows 11 or older 8/7 systems to a new disk.

 Duration: 25 minutes - 1 hour or so.